A Doctor’s Pay in the UK: NHS Salary Structure

 Pay Scale for doctors in the NHS is arranged as levels

 It is essential that you familiarize yourself with the different levels of doctors in the UK and what they are called.
 Even non-trainee doctors have a level depending on their responsibilities.
-The photo below shows different levels of doctors and also where you can start your first non-training job according to you background before GMC registration, so you can understand your salary after PLAB, MRCP/MRCS, etc.
+The photo below shows different levels of doctors and also where you can start your first non-training job according to your background before GMC registration, so you can understand your salary after PLAB, MRCP/MRCS, etc.

 Pay scale is determined on the basis of two things:

-- Obviously, AT WHAT LEVEL (as pictured above) you are employed.
+1. Obviously, AT WHAT LEVEL (as pictured above) you are employed.
 Be 100% sure that you know this before you start your job.

-- How many hours per week will you be working?
+2. How many hours per week will you be working?
 Will your rota include working night duties/long days (a.k.a on-calls) or is it a shift based duty?
 Or will it be basic hours only?

 So, for basic hours only, there is a fixed basic pay depending on the level of the doctor.